 The safety of natural antifungal herbs is also a very important factor that should be considered.
 Some natural antifungal herbs have gentle or mild antifungal properties, while other may be more potent and even aggressive.
 For this reason, it is critical to use formulas that are specifically designed for candida and yeast infections that come from a trusted source that guarantees both their safety and effectiveness.
 A good example is Mycozil, which has been a part of our protocol for candida for a very long time, showing to be very effective yet gentle and safe.

-The list of natural antifungal herbs and herbs for candida may include:
+The list of natural antifungal herbs for candida may include:

 - Black Walnut.

-- Garlic (allicin, aqueous garlic extract, garlic oil).
+- Garlic (allicin, aqueous garlic extract, garlic oil, source).